 * Dollar fades on view Fed tapering could be delayed

-nearing a deal to avert a U.S. debt default bolstered global
+avert a U.S. debt default and reopen shuttered government

 President Barack Obama and Republican leaders appeared